- About the Tray Menu Tickets Report

 - An italicized item on a ticket indicates it is a personal menu item.

-- An underlined item on a ticket indicates it is either a specific substitute, fallback substitute, or a house fallback from the also available (AA) menu.
+- An underlined item on a ticket indicates it is either a specific substitute, fallback substitute, or an item from an Also Available (AA) menu used as a house fallback.

 - An underlined portion size on a ticket indicates that the portion size is different than the regular menu item, which can be the result of a serving size adjustment in the person’s personal menu or serving size adjustment in the item’s extension grid.